NullaSec/CTF/PicoCTF/picoCTF 2021/Information.md

 - Images can store hidden info on the metadata;
 - You can analyze the metadata with a tool called ExifTool.

-Start by getting the file on your terminal: `https://mercury.picoctf.net/static/e5825f58ef798fdd1af3f6013592a971/cat.jpg`
+Start by getting the file on your terminal: `wget https://mercury.picoctf.net/static/e5825f58ef798fdd1af3f6013592a971/cat.jpg`

 Next let's check the metadata: `exiftool cat.jpg`